 So, you’re thinking about applying to Harvard, and you’re curious about your chances of admission.
-Well, we’re here to help!
-Of course, there are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
+Of course, there are a lot of factors in the admissions process.
 However, the most important factors in the admissions game are your GPA and test scores.
 So, using those as a measure, we can give you an estimate of your chances.

 Not quite there?
-You still have a chance of getting in, but it’s in the single digits.
+You still have a chance of getting in, check out our ACT prep course to better your chances of getting admitted.
 Let’s take a closer look at Harvard admission statistics.

-For students who took the ACT, the 25th percentile score of successful applicants was a 32, and the 75th percentile ACT score was a 35.
+For students who took the ACT, the 25th percentile score of successful applicants was 32, and the 75th percentile ACT score was 35.

 For students who took the SAT, the 25th percentile score was 1480.
 The 75th percentile score was 1600, and the average score was 1540.

 If you’re somewhere in the middle of these numbers, remember that a high test score can compensate for a slightly lower GPA, and vice versa.
 If you’re at the lower end, it helps if you’re a diverse applicant, the child of an alum, or have incredible personal achievements.

 Other aspects of your application, such as athletics, extracurricular and recommendations, are important, but will likely only make a difference for admission if you’re in the 75th percentile range for your GPA and SAT/ACT scores.